gramaziokohler/phd_spatial_timber_assembly/README.md

 - Allow collaborators to clone only their relevant repository.
 - Simplify gitignore setup for different code types
-- Certain repo are setup as installable package
+- Certain repo are reusable and are organized as installable package

 ## What is this project about